 Christmas is the most wonderful, magical and exciting time of year.
-Except for ecommerce retailers. that is.
+Except for eCommerce retailers. that is.

-For ecommerce retailers, it’s the most stressful time of the year – as they have the dreaded issue of holiday shipping to deal with.
+For eCommerce retailers, it’s the most stressful time of the year – as they have the dreaded issue of holiday shipping to deal with.

-Top 3 Christmas eCcommerce Shipping Mistakes
+Top 3 Christmas eCommerce Shipping Mistakes

-As well as angering your customers, these problems reduce productivity – as your staff have to resolve them, and can also be quite costly, if you have to compensate customers.
+As well as angering your customers, these problems reduce productivity – as your staff have to resolve them, and can also be quite costly if you have to compensate customers.